srarkar/chess.db/README.md

 One limitation is the security of the passwords -- it would be best to hash the password rather than have it stored directly in the database, using a protocol like MD5.
 Maintaining concurrency is also important, since we need to update `ELO` of two players at once each time a game finishes.

 This database also does not tie a player's account to the specific puzzles they have attempted or solved.
 Even if a user knows a puzzle `id`, they cannot check if they have already attempted or solved it using the database.
 I also cannot represent a player that can join more than 1 `club`, since there is only 1 `club_id` slot in the `players` table.
 In addition, there are many "special" modes on chess websites, such as 2 vs 2, Bughouse, King of the Hill, and more, which are not captured by this database since `games` are only differentiated by `2` players and the `time control`.
 I also lack a way to represents `tournaments` currently, which is a very common and well-used feature on chess platforms.

+### Final Thoughts

+Note that this is not (yet!) a database used in the real world, but rather an exercise for how I would design such a relational database.
+Thanks for checking it out!